11 Gratitude Practices For Mental Health Improvement

 This shift doesn’t mean that the challenges one is facing aren’t real, but it helps to keep one’s perspective balanced.
 Additionally, gratitude practices don’t have to be long to be effective.
 One study found that when participants had gratitude interventions for just 10-20 minutes every evening, they experienced greater happiness and life satisfaction and reduced depression symptoms

 Gratitude practices aren’t one-size-fits-all.
 Some might practice gratitude in quiet reflections, while others might express gratitude through acts of kindness or verbal expressions of thanks.
 The key for most gratitude practices is consistency and sincerity, ensuring that the practice becomes a natural part of one’s routine and mindset.
-Over time, practicing gratitude can make it easier to notice the positive in the present moment and lead to a better sense of well-being, improved mental health, and a more positive view on life.
+Over time, practicing gratitude can make it easier to notice the positive in the present moment and lead to a better sense of well-being, improved mental health, and a more positive view of life.

 Getty/Luis Alvarez

-11 gratitude practices to consider
+11 gratitude practices to consider for better mental health

 There are many ways to practice gratitude.
 Here are some practices to consider.